 - Securely manage and distribute digital brand and product assets.
 Digital content is at the heart of today’s customer experience, from lookbooks and videos designed to inspire customers to traditional assets like product photos and brand logos that power your website and store displays.
 Storing all assets centrally in Google Drive gives everyone immediate access to new content and ensures they’re always accessing the current version.
 With advanced access controls, Drive puts you in charge of who can see each file and what they can do with it, making working with ad agencies and distribution partners simple and secure.

 - Create a premium customer experience on the shopfloor.
 Staff can provide betters answers to questions from customers — more quickly — by using phones or tablets to access product specifications, videos and FAQs stored in Drive and Sites.
-With Google App Maker, included in G Suite Business and Enterprise, you can quickly build mobile apps to check stock availability and place orders for out-of-stock items.

 - Give managers more time with customers and staff.
 You can automate and simplify daily and weekly store reporting by using Google Forms to create electronic forms that are fast to fill out and automatically populate Google Sheets at head office.
 You can also use Forms, Sheets and Google Sites to simplify and speed up HR functions, letting staff submit requests for time off, see their schedule, file a safety incident report or access HR documents from their own devices at any time.

 - Onboard and train employees any time, anywhere, on any device.
 It’s easy to create a self-service training portal using Google Sites to present training materials stored in Google Drive.
 You can cover everything from product launch videos to updates on the latest marketing campaigns and promotions, as well as step-by-step guides to store return policies and safety procedures.
-If you need to hold live training sessions, Hangout Meets lets you create virtual classrooms that link people wherever they are through any device.
+If you need to hold live training sessions, Meets lets you create virtual classrooms that link people wherever they are through any device.
 You can even record sessions and make them available later.

 - Improve information sharing across the business.
-Google Groups let cross-departmental teams communicate easily, while you can use Google+, an integrated enterprise social network, to connect people with common interests.
+Google Groups let cross-departmental teams communicate easily, while you can use Currents, an integrated enterprise social network, to connect people with common interests.
 Instead of being isolated, store managers can informally learn from each other, sharing ideas about how to increase sales, develop best practices and manage staff.